 How Brands and Aggregators Are Rethinking Wholesale Furniture Sourcing

-In 2026, 90s home decor furniture is no longer a niche aesthetic or a short-lived trend.
-For brands, DTC operators, and brand aggregators, it has become a repeatable, scalable furniture category driven by consumer demand for comfort, warmth, and familiarity.
+Every design cycle has its return, and the 90s is coming back with massive commercial momentum.
+In 2026, 90s home decor is no longer a niche aesthetic; for brands and brand aggregators, it has become a repeatable, scalable category driven by consumer demand for comfort and familiarity.

-- Why 90s furniture trends are converting in 2026
+- Why 90s furniture trends are converting in 2026.

 Step 1: Why 90s Home Decor Furniture Is Resonating Again in 2026